mry0tt4/flowgentic/README.md

 3. **Configure your agents:**
    - Update the agent's provider to `ollama`.
    - Paste the downloaded model's name (e.g., `llama3.1:8b`) into the model input field.
-   - By default, Tribe will run on `http://host.docker.internal:11434`, which maps to `https://localhost:11434`.
-This setup allows Tribe to communicate with the default Ollama host.
+   - By default, Flowgentic will run on `http://host.docker.internal:11434`, which maps to `https://localhost:11434`.
+This setup allows Flowgentic to communicate with the default Ollama host.
 If your setup uses a different host, specify the new host in the 'Base URL' input field.

 #### Choosing the Right Models
 There are hundreds of open source models in [Ollama's library](https://ollama.com/library) suitable for different tasks.
 Here's how to choose the right one for your use case: